lovexyn0827/MessMod/README.md

 - Fabric Loader 0.8.0+.
 - The fabric-carpet by gnembon.
 (Strongly recommended, but not necessary)
-- Minecraft 1.16.4/1.16.5/1.17.1/1.18.2/1.19.4/1.20.1
+- Minecraft 1.16.4 and above
 - Everything Minecraft requires.

 ## Commands

-Names of arguments are wrapped by pointy semicolons, and optional components are wrapped by squared semicolons.
+Names of arguments are wrapped by pointy brackets, and optional components are wrapped by squared brackets.

 ### Accessing Path Settings